 Knowledge of the global market is the primary role of the course.
 Students learn about exchange markets, international banking and trade tariffs.
 They study the impact of foreign business on a country's society, the economy and its politics.

-Between 2014 and 2024, growth for financial analyst jobs is expected to be 12%, which is much faster than all other occupations, according to the BLS.
+Between 2018 and 2028, growth for financial analyst jobs is expected to be 6%, which is as fast as all other occupations, according to the BLS.
 Over the same period, growth for economists was estimated at six percent, which is slower than average.

 Continuing Education Information